FranixTV/fagprove/README.md

 ### Publishing tool
 Simple publishing tool written in PHP to publish, edit and delete articles.
 It is hidden behind a login screen and users can be created within the tool to grant access to other people.

-### Article list
+### Single page application
-Simple article list used to list all the articles published by the publishing tool.
+Simple single page application used to list all the articles published by the publishing tool.
 It only gets published articles, and it features a readmore view of each article

 ## Features
 - CRUD functions for articles